dherenj84/Springular-One/README.md

 What I have tried to do here is to collate a lot of best practises and some sensible defaults for any typical Java based web application.
 As with any other project and developer, I have done extensive Googling and taken multiple references from various forumns to put it all together.
 Happy developing!!

+A note when you hit the login screen upon deploying, Use any username and password as password when you hit the login screen.
+The same can be customized in /src/main/java/com/mycomp/dashboard/security/CustomUserDetailsService.java